-Together with Stefano Harney, Moten wrote The Undercommons: Fugitive Planning and Black Study (2013) and one of the key concepts in this book is the one of debt.
+Together with Stefano Harney, Moten wrote The Undercommons: Fugitive Planning and Black Study (Minor Compositions, 2013) and one of the key concepts in this book is the one of debt.
 A question that Moten and Harney pose is the following: “can debt become a principle of elaboration?”.
 This concept of debt is connected with something that is described as “the brokenness of being.”
 According to Moten and Harney, the undercommons do not come to pay their debts or to fix something that was once broken.
 What undercommons (black, queer, indigenous, and poor people) want is something that is denied by the existing system, a system that not only denies that something was broken but which also refuses to recognise a belonging to a group that was wronged in the past.
 The undercommons want to dismantle this structure and to create a break that will in turn make possible “a new sense of wanting and being and becoming.”

-Moten is often recognised as one of the most important contemporary American poets and he wrote the following poetry collections: The Little Edges (2014), The Feel Trio (2014), B Jenkins (2010), and Hughson’s Tavern (2008).
 In 2016, he received a Guggenheim Fellowship and the Stephen E. Henderson Award for Outstanding Achievement in Poetry by the African American Literature and Culture Society.
+In the same year he was also the Sherry Memorial Visiting Poet at the University of Chicago.

 Fred Moten was on the editorial boards of Callaloo, Discourse, American Quarterly, and Social Text.
 Moten also served as a member of the Critical Theory Institute at the University of California, Irvine and he was on the advisory board of Issues in Critical Investigation, Vanderbilt University.
 He was a board member of the Center for Lesbian and Gay Studies, City University of New York.